-Durham’s core research team includes Dr Qing Cao, Dr Abir Hamdar, Dr Francisco-J. Hernández Adrián, Dr Polina Kliuchnikova and Dr Dušan Radunović from MLAC, and Dr Amjed Rasheed and Miss Juline Beaujouan from SGIA.
-The team is supported administratively by Mrs Lucy Cawson (MLAC) and Mrs Lorraine Holmes (SGIA).
+Durham’s core research team includes Dr Qing Cao, Dr Abir Hamdar, Dr Francisco-J. Hernández Adrián, Dr Polina Kliuchnikova, Dr Dušan Radunović, Dr Guzel Yusupova and Dr Konstantin Zamyatin from MLAC, and Dr Amjed Rasheed and Miss Juline Beaujouan from SGIA.
+The team is supported administratively by Mrs Lucy Cawson (MLAC).

 Other Durham-based contributors to our programme of research events and impact activities include: Dr Sam Bootle, Dr Marcela Cazzoli, Dr Zoë Roth, Dr Marc Schachter and Dr Sergey Tyulenev (all from MLAC).

-Satellite institutions directly associated with the Transnational Strand and collaborating with Durham researchers are the Universities of Leeds (Professor Paul Cooke of the Centre for World Cinemas & Digital Cultures), Edinburgh (Professor Lara Ryazanova-Clarke of the Princess Dashkova Centre) and Oxford (Professors Julie Curtis and Philip Bullock).
+Satellite institutions affiliated to the Transnational Strand and collaborating with Durham researchers are the Universities of Leeds (Professor Paul Cooke of the Centre for World Cinemas & Digital Cultures), Edinburgh (Professor Lara Ryazanova-Clarke of the Princess Dashkova Centre) and Oxford (Professors Julie Curtis and Philip Bullock).

 The Transnational Strand concentrates especially, but by no means exclusively, on Russian-, Arabic-, Chinese-, and Spanish-speaking transnational communities.
 We explore: